 Check out the following guide on building a Survival Fire Kit…

-A physical, hard copy map of the region you will be in should always be packed as well as a compass.
+A physical map of the region you will be in should always be packed as well as a compass.
+(A backup compass wouldn’t be a bad idea)

 Make sure you know how to use both and familiarize yourself with the map before setting out.
-GPS devices are more affordable and accurate than ever so if this is within your budget I would recommend one.
+GPS devices are more affordable and accurate than ever so if this is within your budget I would recommend one, but still keep a compass, and a backup compass, with your equipment.

 The easiest form of communication we all have is our smartphones.
 But depending on the region you will be in it may not work well or at all.
 If phone calls do not work try texting, email, and any other available avenues on the phone.
 These other methods can sometimes get through when calling will not.